Updated: Aug 14

 We traveled to Scottsdale, Arizona for four days during July 2022 as a part of a press trip affiliated with Experience Scottsdale and Matador Network.
 Summer is actually an ideal time to visit Scottsdale and its surrounding areas.
 Though temperatures may reach the triple digits, we also discovered that resorts offer pretty amazing discounts during the summer.
 Along with its reputation for being an elite and high-end destination, Scottsdale is also well known for its spas, variety of wellness retreat stays, and luxury resort culture.
 As such, we stayed for two nights at Mountain Shadows Resort, a boutique resort paying homage to its 1950s modernist Hollywood roots.

 Mountain Shadows is located about 15-20 minutes from Phoenix Sky Harbor Airport in Paradise Valley, Arizona.
 Paradise Valley is a small suburb outside of Phoenix and is known as Arizona's wealthiest municipality.
 The resort is nestled below Camelback Mountain, a 2700 ft elevation that provides an ideal location for hiking during your stay.
 The Mountain Shadows property itself features 183 guest rooms and a Hollywood, modernist design, reminiscent of its origins in 1959.
 It also has a number of amenities, including 42 resort condominiums and suites, an on-site restaurant, two pools, fitness facility, 18-hole short course, and over 37,000 square feet of event space.
 Mountain Shadows has everything you need for a truly luxurious stay.
-Mountain Shadows is also within driving distance from many amazing activities and nature adventures near Phoenix and Scottsdale.
+Mountain Shadows is also within driving distance to Hot Air Expedition balloon rides and many other amazing activities and nature adventures near Phoenix and Scottsdale.

 Mountain Shadows has a number of signature room options available, which include either double Queens or King beds.
 Presidential Suites are also available, as well as a number of resort residences that include condominiums.
 Upon arrival, we checked into the Garden Signature room, which offered expansive views of the short course from our private 95-sqft patio.
 We were also greeted with a fruit basket and bottle of champagne, perfect for those celebrating a birthday, anniversary, or other romantic vacation.
 The room also included a large, stunning stand-alone shower in the center of the room, modern bathroom features, bathrobes, large TV, and minibar.
 The room felt incredibly spacious!